softwaresaved/automated_testing/README.md

 ## Write code that runs the software

-Python's [os.system](http://docs.python.org/2/library/os.html#os.system) function allows commands to be passed to the operating system and run.
+Python's [subprocess.call](https://docs.python.org/2/library/subprocess.html#subprocess.call) function allows commands to be passed to the operating system and run.
 So, we can run software from the command-line by creating a file, test_counts.py, and adding the following to it:

-    import os
+    import subprocess

-    os.system("count_frequency samples/events2013.dat freqs2013.dat")
+    subprocess.call("count_frequency samples/events2013.dat freqs2013.dat", shell=True)

+shell=True instructs subprocess to pass the command directly to the operating system.

 We can run this, and so run the software, as follows: